A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 Trash

-Do not throw your documents, bank statements, or checks out into the trash like they’re useless.
+Do not throw your documents, bank statements, or checks into the trash like they’re useless.
 They might seem so to you, but they contain your personal information.

 How can I check if my SSN was leaked?